AdvancedResearchComputing/arc-rtd/docs/software/geospatial.md

 (geospatial)=

-# Use of ARC for geospatial analysis
+# Use of ARC for geospatial analysis -- WIP, working with Forestry and iGEP to flesh out relevant examples ...

 ## Introduction